-Waikato District Council current status: Open Fire Season.
+Waikato Fire and Emergency New Zealand current status: Open Fire Season.

 An Open Fire Season means fires may be lit in the open air with no requirement for a permit.
 When a fire is lit, it must be done in a safe and considerate manner that does not cause a nuisance to your neighbours.

-If you have any questions please ring Waikato District Council Rural Fire on 0800 492 452.
+If you have any questions please ring Waikato Fire and Emergency New Zealand on 0800 658 628.

 There are three fire seasons, the selection and dates of the fire seasons vary depending on the conditions and are the responsibility of the Principal Rural Fire Officer.